moldham74/AussieCAS/index.md

 ## What you will find
 * **[_About me_](https://moldham74.github.io/AussieCAS/about.html)**: This page provides more details about me, including my academic and work background.
 I also provide a further explanation about what I am currently studying and why.

-* **_Research interests_**
+* **_My research interests_**

   *  **[_Economics:_](https://moldham74.github.io/AussieCAS/econ.html)** There are rich pickings in the terms of assessing the economy as a complex adaptive system (CAS).
 This section touches on the reasons why this.
 In addition, I provide an example of my work in the field;

   *  **[_Finance:_](https://moldham74.github.io/AussieCAS/finance.html)** There has been considerable effort, and success, in analyzing financial markets as a CAS.
 I provide some of the background and outline my work in the area;

   *  **[_Sports:_](https://moldham74.github.io/AussieCAS/sports.html)** As sports analytics continues its meteoric growth, the availability of massive quantities  of data has enabled researchers to uncover the fact that certain sports may be CASs.
-I highlight some of the papers and provide an outline to my soon to be released basketball agent-based model;
+I highlight some of the papers and provide an outline of my soon to be released basketball agent-based model;

   *  **[_Military Applications:_](https://moldham74.github.io/AussieCAS/military.html)** ABM has made a meaningful contribution to the defense sector.
 Here I touch on the background and present my contribution to the field.